A lot of people are intimidated by the idea of investing. Everyone understands the importance of saving money.

 - Mutual Funds – Professionally managed portfolios of stocks and bonds.
 If you put your money in a mutual fund, a fund manager will diversify your money along with many other people’s money into a mixture of stocks and bonds.
 Depending on the fund will determine the amount of risk you are accepting.
-The good thing about a Mutual Fund is that it is safer than hand picking 1 or 2 stocks yourself and the money is managed for you.
+The good thing about a Mutual Fund is that it is safer than handpicking 1 or 2 stocks yourself and the money is managed for you.
 A drawback is that there is obviously a fee that will go along with this.
-It’s important to choose a Mutual Fund that you can accept the fee and feel comfortable with risk/reward ratio that goes along with that fund.
+It’s important to choose a Mutual Fund that you can accept the fee and feel comfortable with the risk/reward ratio that goes along with that fund.

 - Stocks – Buying and selling individual stocks is another form of investing.
 When you buy units of stock (called shares in market terminology) you are becoming a part-owner of that company.
-For example if I buy 10 shares of a company’s stock, I have 10 units of ownership of that company.
+For example, if I buy 10 shares of a company’s stock, I have 10 units of ownership of that company.
 Someone that owns 100 shares owns 10x the amount of the company that I own.
 What makes these enticing is that if you buy shares of stock in a company that you believe in and the company does well from year to year, your shares will increase in value and build you a profitable investment.
 The risk that is attached comes from the potential decline in value is the company has a bad year or begins to decline in value.

 - Bonds – Corporations and Governments issue bonds to raise funds for projects and to help speed up growth.
-These bonds are issued for a set amount of time (for example: 5 years).
+These bonds are issued for a set amount of time (for example 5 years).
 At the end of the 5 years, you will receive the money that you loaned with a pre-defined interest.
 Generally considered safer than stocks, there is still the risk that the company defaults and is unable to pay you back your bond.

 - Real Estate – If there is one thing that the Earth has a fixed amount of, it’s land.
-Investing in Real Estate is one of most popular forms of investing.
+Investing in Real Estate is one of the most popular forms of investing.
 Purchasing property is a form of investment in real estate.
 Choosing to purchase REIT (Real Estate Investment Trusts) is another way to invest and is done so in a similar fashion as buying shares of stock.

 - Precious Metals – This is one of the oldest investments of all time.
 Societies have gone to war over precious metals such as Gold.
-The benefit to this type of investment is that it’s physical.
+The benefit of this type of investment is that it’s physical.
 You can hold it in your hand.
 If you want to buy 10 lbs of Gold you can.
 If you want to stock a safe in your garage full of silver bars, you can!
 Precious metals are often used as a hedge investment since they typically gain value when the rest of the economy is down.